Sunday School & Small Groups

 Prayer Shawl Ministry

-A Prayer Shawl Ministry was established at Mount Pisgah in June 2009 with a group of approximately 25 ladies.
-This ministry is dedicated to providing knit or crochet prayer shawls to individuals who are experiencing one of many life transitions, such as death of a loved one or friend, serious illness, divorce, or relocation to assisted living or nursing home, etc. The shawls are gifts of love, friendship and caring, and serve as a reminder of God’s embracing love during difficult times as well as joyful times.
-The shawls are prayed over as they are being created; they are blessed by the group and blessed on the church’s altar by the Senior Minister prior to being presented.
+The Prayer Shawl Ministry at Mount Pisgah was established in 2009 by Pat Lawing.
+This ministry continues to be dedicated to providing knit or crochet shawls to individuals in the church who are experiencing one of many life transitions, such as death of a loved one, serious illness, or divorce.
+The shawls are gifts of love, friendship and caring, and serve as a reminder of God’s embracing love during difficult times as well as joyful times.
+The shawls are prayed over as they are being created; they are blessed by the group at their monthly meetings and they are blessed by a member of the ministerial staff before being presented to a recipient.